Sustainability Awareness

 The Gathering

 Our annual Gathering event is a unique opportunity for us to connect with our community, raise funds, and celebrate the beauty and importance of our watershed.
-On September 17th, 2023, we invite you to join us at the IHM Sisters’ Sustainable Campus in Monroe, Michigan for a memorable experience.
 Come taste the abundance of fresh and delicious food, browse and purchase mystery box tickets for a chance to win exciting prizes, and network with like-minded individuals who share a passion for environmental education and sustainability.
 Your support at this event helps us to continue our important work in ecological stewardship, sustainability awareness, and environmental education.
+2024’s “Gather at the Garden” will take place at the MCCC Urban Farm.

 For more information, please contact riverraisininstitute@gmail.com.